Autism Friendly at Knotts Berry Farm

 Autism Friendly at Knotts Berry Farm: A Guide to The Park

 Wondering if your ASD child can visit and enjoy Knott's Berry Farm?
 Not sure what to expect?
-Well we have visited on many occasions and I am pleased to share, it can work for our kids and young adults with autism.
-The great thing about Knott's Berry Farm is there are so many different things to do and many at your own pace.
-Shows, rides, character meet and greets even arcade and carnival games.
-Read about how the system works for those with disabilities and one specifically for those with autism, where to get it what you need and how to make it a fun-autism friendly experience.
+Our family has visited on many occasions and I am pleased to share, it can work for our kids and young adults with autism.
+The great thing about Knott's Berry Farm is there are so many different family friendly things to do all at your own pace.
+Shows, rides, character meet and greets even arcade and carnival games offer tons of options when visiting.
+Read about the parks disabilities accomodations and one specifically for those with autism, where to get it and how to make it as fun and stress free experience as possible.

 The Ride Boarding Pass Program and other helpful services: Where and how to request them: